 9. Kultura Filipino

-This brand will find comfort in your newly turned-over affordable house and lot.
+This fashion forward brand will find comfort in your newly turned-over affordable house and lot.
 Kultura Filipino offers home accent decors that will complement your Bria Homes living room.

 Bria Homes Elena is a 22 sq. m floor area unit that is a simple yet elegant home.
 Kultura Filipino can accentuate your space as they offer Home Décor, Kitchen and Dining accents, Room Essentials, and Storage and Organizers.
 They have home scents too!